BevilaquaBruno/coinberpunk/README.md

 # Coinberpunk page
-## this page is justo to show the current value of Bitcoin, Ethereum and Ripple.
+## this page is justo to show the current value of some criptocurrencies
 ## The Api used is [gecko](https://www.coingecko.com/).